 Two of the bells North recorded as being cast by Francis Watts of Leicester in the very late 16th century.
 One of these has the lovely inscription "Cvm, cvm and preay 1595" whilst another says "God save the queene 1595".
 The final bell is an alphabet bell cast by Newcombe of Leicester.The priests bell was cast by Edward Arnild whose foundry was to be found in Hangman's Lane, Leciester!
 Today, according to the National Church Bell database, there are six bells hanging at St Peter with one of these being cast in 1990 and three of the ancient bells being recast in 1915.

-As is mostly the case in Rutland, the church was open.
+As is mostly the case in Rutland, the friendliest and welcome of counties, the church was open.
 A lantern hangs in the south porch, dating from the 18th century.
 On the north wall of the north aisle there is a striking monument to one Rowland Durant who died in 1588, who was MP for Stamford in 1554.

 The font dates from the 14th century and is octagonal in design, with the font resting on four legs which are also octagonal.
 The pulpit is modern, and replaces a 16th century pulpit which was moved to Harringworth in Northants in 1875.

 In the south aisle is a very striking depiction of Christ crucified, Christ wears a golden nimbus with golden streaks of fire radiating out from His body.
 Carved heads along the nave include a hunched up figure playing a flute and a very sorrowful looking man with a pointy chin!
 Followers of church graffiti might be interested in the outline of a shoe, complete with hob nails punched in.